shramee/SFX-boilerplate-for-lazy-devs/README.md

 This contains separate classes for admin and public sections, and another for  rendering customizer controls, all inheriting *Storefront_Extension_Boilerplate_Abstract* class

-######We have changed the way we put the controls in the customizer, just put an array with control data in **$storefront_extension_boilerplate_customizer_fields** check out includes/vars-n-funcs.php for more details.
+**We have changed the way we put the controls in the customizer, just put an array with control data in *$storefront_extension_boilerplate_customizer_fields* check out includes/vars-n-funcs.php for more details.**

-**Cool stuff is that *sections are automatically created too*, Just put in the label, id, section and type in field array, the sections will automatically created.**
+######*Sections are automatically created*, Just put in the label, id, section and type in field array, the sections will automatically created.

 #####For example, changing $storefront_extension_boilerplate_customizer_fields to
 ```php